 The Internet is omnipresent and has had a revolutionary impact on our everyday lives by providing us with incredible possibilities.
 Since its development over 50 years ago, it’s been estimated that more than 46% of the global population has internet access.
 It’s incredible, especially when you consider that only 10% of the global population was using this technology just 15 years ago.

 The story of the Internet as we know it began in the early 1960s at the US Department of Defense with the ARPANET (Advanced Research Projects Agency Network) project.
-Just a few years later in 1969, this technology was also being implemented in the academics environment at the University of California and the Stanford Research Institute.
-Despite the Internet being known in defense and academic circles for decades, the Internet didn’t take off until it moved into American households in the early 1990s.
-The 21st century’s introduction of Wikipedia, YouTube and Facebook helped to shape the Internet into the recognizable landscape that we know today.
+Just a few years later, in 1969, this technology was also being implemented in the academics environment at the University of California and the Stanford Research Institute.
+Despite the Internet being known in defense and academic circles for decades, it didn’t take off until it moved into American households in the early 1990s.
+The 21st century’s introduction of Wikipedia, YouTube, and Facebook helped shape the Internet into the recognizable landscape we know today.